Bali: Demographics

-The population of Bali was 3,890,757 as of the 2010 census, and 4,317,404 at the 2020 census; the official estimate as at mid 2024 was 4,461,260 (comprising 2,222,440 males and 2,210,820 females).
+The population of Bali was 3,890,757 according to the 2010 census, and 4,317,404 at the 2020 census; the official estimate as at mid 2024 was 4,461,260 (comprising 2,222,440 males and 2,210,820 females).
 In 2021, the Indonesian Ministry of Tourism estimated that there were 109,801 foreigners living on Bali, with most originating from Russia, United States, Australia, United Kingdom, Germany, Japan, France, Italy, India, and the Netherlands.

 Ethnic groups

 Ethnic origins

-A DNA study in 2005 by Karafet et al., found that 11% of Balinese Y-chromosomes are of likely Austroasiatic origin, while 84% are of likely Austronesian 1% of likely Indian origin and 2% of likely Melanesian origin.
+A DNA study in 2005 by Karafet et al., found that 84% of Balinese Y-chromosomes are of likely Austronesian origin, 12% of likely Indian origin and 2% of likely Melanesian origin.
 According to a recent genetic study, the Balinese, together with the Javanese and Sundanese, have a significant admixture of Austroasiatic and Austronesian ancestries.

 Ethnicity

 The majority of the population inhabiting the province of Bali are the local ethnic, namely the Balinese and indigenous Bali Aga people.
 The Balinese have a cultural richness that is known worldwide, so that Bali is the main destination for foreign tourists to Indonesia.
 In addition to the rich beaches, the culture that is of interest in Bali is its dances, such as the Kecak dance, festivals such as Ogoh-ogoh, and others.
 The largest ethnic group outside the Balinese people is the Javanese people.

 Based on data from the 2010 Indonesian population census, the following is the composition of ethnic groups in the province of Bali: